Commercial Helicopter Training: CPL‑H Program

 From Commercial to a Helicopter Career

-CPL-H is a major milestone, but most pilots build employability by continuing into instructor training and time building.
-The goal is to build experience while strengthening proficiency and expanding privileges.
+CPL‑H is a major milestone.
+Many pilots increase employability by continuing into instructor training and time building.
+The right pathway depends on your goals, timeline, and desired job type.

-Instructor training is a frequent pathway to build hours, deepen skills, and broaden career options.
+Instructor training is a frequent pathway to build hours and expand career options.

 CFII: Versatility Upgrade

-CFII can expand what you can teach and strengthen long-term career flexibility.
+CFII can expand what you can teach and strengthen long-term flexibility.

 Time Building Strategy